 Home canning can be intimidating and a large kitchen task, but the outcome is worth the work.
-Homemade jam is delicious and a fairly simple home canning task to start with.
+This homemade strawberry lemon jam is delicious and a fairly simple home canning task to start with.

 First thing’s first, food safety is very important when canning.
 Food poisoning is rare when making home canned goods, but make sure not to eat any preserves that have not sealed or have bloated jars or cans.
 Be sure to follow directions exactly and use only the ingredients listed.
 Preserving recipes are carefully balanced to make sure there is enough acid to kill botulism bacteria.
 When processing the preserves, the heat will destroy any unwanted yeasts, molds and bacteria that may be present.
 Don’t be scared away by the amount of sugar in making home jams.
 The sugar is what helps the pectin’s (thickening agent) work and is essential in a good jam.